Imagine being served the same meal over and over again for the rest of your life.

 - 2 cans of the Salmon & Shrimp Filet Entrée.

-Click on a specific recipe above to view individual ingredient, calorie, and GA information.
+Click on a specific recipe above to view individual ingredients, calorie, and GA information.